mofosyne/arduino-gameboy-printer-emulator/README.md

 * @virtuaCode : For helping to fix rendering issues with the jsdecoder https://github.com/mofosyne/arduino-gameboy-printer-emulator/pull/9

-* @HerrZatacke : For adding the feature to render a separate image for each received image in jsdecoder https://github.com/mofosyne/arduino-gameboy-printer-emulator/pull/19
+* @HerrZatacke : For adding the feature to render a separate image for each received image in jsdecoder https://github.com/mofosyne/arduino-gameboy-printer-emulator/pull/19 as well as adding web USB support

 * @imwestm : West McGowan for submitting a handy picture of how to wire this project up as well as feedback to improve the instructions in this readme.